“I struggle to view myself as anything more than a mother any more”

 If you’re planning your return to work after a long career break, one of the hardest questions to answer can be “So, what do you do?”.
 You’re not sure whether to talk about your time at home or what you used to do all those years ago.
-When my children were small and most of the people I was meeting were other parents, I introduced myself more often as someone’s Mum than as Julianne.
-It’s not surprising that as our career break goes on, our independent working selves feel so far in the past that they’re not really part of our story any more (see previous post “Who am I anyway?”).
+If you have younger children and most of the people you are meeting are other parents, you may well introduce yourself more often as someone’s Mum than with your own name.
+It’s not surprising that as our career break goes on, our independent working selves feel so far in the past that they’re not really part of our story any more.

 If your old professional life feels like distant history, then it’s harder to believe in yourself and feel positive about your return to work.
 This not only knocks your confidence but also makes your job search much less effective.
 Many women returning to work after a break find a new job through old and new contacts rather than through advertised roles, so you need to have a ready reply rather than a stumbled mumble when an ex-colleague asks “What are you doing now?”
 And when you do make it to an interview, if your response to the classic “Tell me about yourself” interview question is to spend the majority of the time describing and explaining your career break, you are underselling your past experience and are unlikely to come across as a credible candidate for the job.

 The Career Break Sandwich

 When you’re putting together your story, don’t start or end with your career break.
 We suggest you use a structure we have termed the “Career Break Sandwich”.

 - Talk first about what you did before in your working life – your career ‘headlines’ to establish your credibility.

 - Then talk about your career break.
 Explain simply why you’ve taken time out of the workplace, but avoid apologising for or justifying your break or spending too much time talking about what you’ve been doing.
 However do include any study, voluntary work, time spent abroad, unusual/challenging activities or anything else that might be interesting in terms of skills development or updating to a possible employer.